 Rounds 3-10: Knit across round.

-Bind off using a stretchy bind-off; remember, you’ll want your bind-off to be stretchy enough to get your sock on and off comfortably.
+Bind off using this Stretchy Sock Bind-off method; remember, you’ll want your bind-off to be stretchy enough to get your sock on and off comfortably.